Wassl12/Chess/README.md

-# A chess game, and hopefully a chess engine upon completion
+# A chess game and chess engine upon completion